 But, in the sovereign plan of God, I was in the right place, at the right time and was given the opportunity to use my spiritual gift of teaching and through that time, found my calling to be a pastor.
 [And how that all came about is a story for another time.]

 Those who don’t preach wonder what we preachers do all week, and those who do preach, wonder how God could use us week to week.
 Preaching is a humbling exercise when it is done right.
 For four years, from 2008-2011, I did not preach on a regular week by week basis.
 Then in the summer of 2011 a friend asked me to preach for him while he took a two-month sabbatical.
 Through that experience, I learned how much I missed “the rhythm of preaching.”

 The rhythm of preaching I am referring to is the weekly grind of pouring over the language, and grammar, and history, and context, of a portion of God’s word and having the Spirit of God rake your own soul over the white-hot-heat of His holiness.
-And as the preacher studies and prays his way through the text the Spirit deepens and broadens not just his understanding, but his passion.
+In between pastoral visits, hospital visits, marriage counseling, staff meetings and more counseling, a preacher studies and prays his way through the text and the Spirit deepens and broadens not just his understanding, but his passion.
 Out of that deepened passion and understanding comes the ability to speak with power and authority to others and gives the experience in the congregation of having heard not from a man but from God.

 Every preacher has the same experience.
 As they preach and look at particular faces and responses and because they know particular needs of members, God brings to mind other connections, other texts, other illustrations, other applications that change every message.

 Some people ask, “why does the message change from service to service?
 Why is it 35 minutes in one and 40 in another?
 Why did you move the illustration of point #1 to the conclusion of the message?
 Or …

 Why does the message lengthen when the audience is live or larger?

 Recently I saw a great quote from Blaise Pascal that answered this question.